 With your faculty colleagues and formal mentors, regular contact is essential.
 While the mentoring group operates together at the end of the year, it may or may not meet as a group and with the member at other times.
 Most mentoring will take place through one-to-one dyads.
 A rule of thumb might be to try to meet with each of your mentors once a month.

 There is plenty to talk about, and it is probably best to focus on only or a few things at each meeting.
 Useful topics of discussion might include:

-A similar meeting takes place at the end of the second year, although no written report is required of the group's chair.
+A similar process takes place at the end of the second year.
 One of the main purposes of this meeting is to anticipate the pretenure review that typically occurs in the following year.
-The chair needs only to notify the Provost that this meeting has occurred by June 1st.
+The Mentoring Program Evaluation form should be completed by June 1st.